danim7/inode_count_modifier/README.md

 - test huge fs
 - calculate minimum necessary size to perform a safe increase of inode tables
-- performance: move itable blocks instead of inodes one by one, first check buffering done by io_ functions.
-This will ignore inode checksums.
-Check reading and writing for same block and different fs
 - build a fancy progress display with rfs->progress